What is Frozen Shoulder?

 Most frozen shoulders show the signs of improvement within 12 days to a year and a half.
 However, as a shoulder surgeon, Dr Chandrasekhar may recommend these orthopaedic solutions to eliminate pain permanently:

-Steroid Injections: Infusion of your steroids into your shoulder joint can reduce your pain and enhance the shoulder mobility.
+Steroid Injections: Infusion of steroids into your shoulder joint can reduce your pain and enhance the shoulder mobility.
 These steroid injections work mainly during the early phases of the procedure.

 Shoulder Control: In this methodology, you will be given a general sedative, so that you’ll be oblivious and feel no pain.
 During this point, your surgeon releases the fixed tissues by moving your shoulder joint in various bearings.